rails/rails/guides/source/action_view_overview.md

 Partials
 --------

-Partial templates - usually just called "partials" - are another device for breaking the rendering process into more manageable chunks.
-With partials, you can extract pieces of code from your templates to separate files and also reuse them throughout your templates.
+Partial templates - usually just called "partials" - are a way of breaking up the view templates into smaller reusable chunks.
+With partials, you can extract a piece of code from your main template to separate smaller files and render that file in the main template.
+You can also pass data to the partial files from the main template.

+Let's see this in-action with some examples:

 ### Rendering Partials